AkarshGaonkar/complete_data_analysis_on_a_large_restaurant_data_dataset/README.md

 With my knowledge in SQL, I could also use data extraction techiques to import data.

 **Summary**

-Part1
+(The .rmd files are the markdown(code) files and the .PDF files contain readable analysis) Part1
 This focuses on data exploration and data analysis of a restaurant dataset.
 It comprises three key tasks:
 1. Data Exploration and Preprocessing